pagkly/Zed/Investopedia3/Supply Curve Definition.md

 ## How a Supply Curve Works

-The supply curve will move upward from left to right, which expresses the [law of supply](https://www.investopedia.com/terms/l/lawofsupply.asp): As the price of a given commodity increases, the quantity supplied increases (all else being equal).
+The supply curve will move upward from left to right, which expresses the [[law of supply]](https://www.investopedia.com/terms/l/lawofsupply.asp): As the price of a given commodity increases, the quantity supplied increases (all else being equal).

 Note that this formulation implies that price is the independent variable, and quantity the dependent variable.
 In most disciplines, the independent variable appears on the horizontal or x-axis, but economics is an exception to this rule.